HelgeDMI/trollvalidation/README.md

 How do I implement my own validations?
 ======================================

 Read more about implementing your own validations and the systems architecture in the `docs` folder.
 As soon as the documentation is finalized, it will be moved to readthedocs.
+Note, currently the documentation is unstable but I am working on it...